matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

 On the 2020-03-12 the problem was discussed during OSMF Legal Working Group meeting.
 The LWG will send a fax message.
 Hopefully it will be taken more seriously than my emails.

+It was fixed in September 2020, within year from the initial report.

 ## Reaction of the company

 Moovit failed to fix issue, failed to specify when it will be fixed.
 The company also failed to admit that there is actually something to be fixed.